AhmetPayaslioglu/FitnessClup/README.md

 # FitnessClup
-I created basic Fitness e-commercial website.
-I finished Frontend step. İf you want to use my project to public website , you should write to Backend code to insert information to database.
+I created a basic Fitness e-commercial website.
+I finished the Frontend step.
+If you want to use my project on the public website, you have to write Backend code to insert information into the database.